joewez/PyboardFileManager/README.md

 Windows GUI for Pyboard.py Compatible Devices

 <p align="center">
-  <i>Note: This project is not associated in anyway with the Pyboard hardware project or the MicroPython organization.</i>
+  <i>Note: This project is not associated in any way with the Pyboard hardware project or the MicroPython organization.</i>
 </p>
 <p align="center">
   <i>BTW: Thanks Damien!</i>